 1. Stick to your regular routine and schedule

-While maintaining a regular schedule is somewhat feasible for some, shelter-in-place orders have hindered others from having any job at all.
-These are tough times, and it’s completely understandable to wake up each morning thinking, “What’s the point?”
-We realize this is much easier said than done, but you’ll find that keeping with your regular schedule and daily routine can help keep a positive attitude and give your beloved pup some normalcy even in these uncertain times.
+While maintaining a regular schedule is somewhat feasible for some, we know that shelter-in-place orders have hindered others from having any job at all.
+These are extremely tough times, and it’s completely understandable to wake up each morning thinking, “What’s the point?”
+We realize this is much easier said than done, but you’ll find that keeping with your regular schedule and daily routine as much as possible can provide some normalcy for your pup in these uncertain times.